It is hard to get through a day without speaking. Many parents and teachers would probably agree that sometimes, there is even too much talking!

 So, the next time you are waiting for your waiter, attempt 15 seconds on Why chips are better than candy or Why ketchup is superior to mayonnaise or Justify the three least healthy options on the menu.
 This will definitely make the wait shorter and constructive.

 Helping your child gain confidence not only to speak out but to structure their ideas clearly will help them improve their oral grades.

 One of the reasons that we are so keen to encourage this in our students at Lower Primary is that if students can explain and extend their ideas well, it means that they can write about them too.
 This is fundamental to developing strong composition skills in Upper Primary.

 This article is contributed by Charlie Spiller, Head, Primary Courses

-British Council’s new Upper Primary course, starting January 2018, focuses on building important comprehension and composition skills to help students excel at PSLE English.
+British Council’s new Upper Primary course focuses on building important comprehension and composition skills to help students excel at PSLE English.

 Click here to find out more about their courses.

 Want to be heard and seen by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.